jwhastings/scProject/paper/paper.md

 **Title**: Batch-effect correction in single-cell RNA sequencing data using the JIVE decomposition

 **Abstract**: We assessed a novel application of the JIVE decomposition to remove technical artifacts from single-cell RNA sequencing data and compare its performance to existing tools.
-We improved the runtime of the `r.jive` R package

 ---